-This year’s irrigation season is ending for many farmers across the western hemisphere.
+This year’s irrigation season is coming to a close for many farmers across the western hemisphere.
 Several are already working in their combines and reaping the fruits of their labor.

-It’s tempting to forget about pivots and just focus on getting crops out of the field and into a bin during harvest.
-Yet this is one of the best times to evaluate sprinkler packages to make sure your pivots are ready for the next growing season.
+It’s tempting to forget about your pivot and just focus on getting crops out of the field and into a bin during harvest.
+But this is one of the best times of year to check sprinkler packages and make sure your pivots are ready for the next growing season.
 A quick checkup will help prevent any unwanted surprises next year.

 3. Check System Pressures

-Using a pressure gauge, verify your pressure at the pump, pivot point, and at the end of the pivot.
-Make sure you operate the center pivot system at the design pressure.
+Using an accurate pressure gauge, verify your pressure at the pump, pivot point, and at the end of the pivot.
+Make sure it matches the sprinkler package chart.

-Pressure should be at least 5 psi above the pressure regulator rating.
-If you have a 10 psi pressure regulator, your pressure gauge should read a minimum of 15 psi.
+Pressure should be at least 5 psi (0.34 bar) above the pressure regulator rating.
+If you have a 10 psi (0.69 bar) pressure regulator, your pressure gauge should read a minimum of 15 psi (1.03 bar).
 Compare the numbers to the design pressure in your sprinkler package chart to make sure everything matches.

-According to the University of Nebraska-Lincoln, depending on the location of the problem along the pivot pipeline, the economic impact of a single sprinkler problem can be significant in the amount of yield reduction it causes.
-This is especially true for sprinklers on the outer 30% of the center pivot system.
+Examine yield maps to help identify possible irrigation issues.
+Depending on the location of the problem along the pivot pipeline, the economic impact of a single sprinkler problem can be significant in the amount of yield reduction it causes.

 If You Notice Something’s Off….